Social Resources & Homelessness Action Plan

-BART’s focused approach to addressing the homeless crisis
+BART’s focused approach to addressing the homelessness crisis

 It is our job to help ensure the safety, security, comfort and convenience of all those who use BART.

-The national homeless crisis can be visible in BART stations and on trains as homeless people use BART for shelter.
+The national homelessness crisis can be visible in BART stations and on trains as unhoused people use BART for shelter.
 Increasing rates of homelessness and related quality-of-life issues on BART present us with unique challenges as a transit system, and highlight a pressing need for action and understanding from us, our riders, and our partner agencies in the communities we serve.

 All riders are expected to pay the fare and follow our Passenger Code of Conduct adopted by our Board of Directors to ensure that any one person doesn’t adversely affect others using or operating the system.
 The Passenger Code of Conduct is based on common courtesy, and most all violations of the Passenger Code of Conduct are also a criminal violation.